1300 104 730

 Medication

 Tinnitus may be a side effect of certain medications.
-These include specific pain and arthritis medications, remedies for malaria and certain antidepressants may trigger the symptoms of tinnitus.
+These include specific pain and arthritis medications, remedies for malaria and certain antidepressants that may trigger the symptoms of tinnitus.

 Illness